 There have been many other events that have taken place throughout the years, building the sport into one of the largest movement sports.

-Some short information about the sports
+Some short information about sports

 First contested: Europe and Asia, 19th century